Parents of 1-month-old baby die by suicide days apart from each other

 "While it's impossible for us to fully comprehend the private circumstances leading up to this devastating loss, we pray that this tragedy becomes a catalyst for change, a catalyst to help ease the stigma surrounding mental well-being and normalize the conversation about the challenges so many of us face on a regular basis," the sheriff wrote.

-Osteen was a deputy with the St. Lucie County Sheriff's Office since 2019 and also served in the United States Marine Corps, according to the obituary.
+Osteen was a deputy with the St. Lucie County Sheriff's Office since 2019 and also served in the United States Marine Corps, according to an obituary.

 "Clayton was one hell of a funny guy, someone you could always count on in the time of need, and loved being an uncle," the obituary read.
 "He absolutely adored his significant other and mother of his child.
 But of all his accomplishments, he was most proud of being a dad."